What Is Product-Market Fit?

 Find a Problem

-The first step in finding product-market fit is figuring out what problem your product or service idea is solving.
+The first step is figuring out what problem your product or service idea is solving.
 In order to create a successful product, your idea needs to meet the needs of the market.
-It needs to solve an actual problem that your target market has, satisfy the customer’s needs, and your target market needs to be willing to pay for it.
+It needs to solve an actual problem that your target audience has, satisfy the customer’s needs, and your target market needs to be willing to pay for it.

 Ideally, you will identify a real problem that no other product or service efficiently solves.
 Start by asking, “who will benefit from my product or service and why?”
 Both of these aspects are important.
 The “who” will clue you in on your audience, and the “why” will provide some insights into the underlying problems that your product or service is solving.